guigrpa/docx-templates/README.md

 Check out the examples [using Webpack](https://github.com/guigrpa/docx-templates/tree/master/examples/example-webpack) and [using Browserify](https://github.com/guigrpa/docx-templates/tree/master/examples/example-browserify).

 ## Polyfills
 As this module depends on the internal node modules `vm`, `stream`, `util`, `events` and the `Buffer` global your build tools have to polyfill them.
-We provide a browser build wich includes the polyfills (because of that the file is in size at about 300K uncompressed or 85K / 70K with gzip / brotli compression ).
+We provide a browser build wich includes the polyfills (because of that the file is in size at about 300K uncompressed or 85K / 70K with gzip / brotli compression).

-In buildtools like rollup, webpack, ... just map the import `docx-templates` to `docx-templates/lib/browser.js`
+In buildtools like rollup, webpack,... just map the import `docx-templates` to `docx-templates/lib/browser.js`

 If you use a CDN you can import it **as a module** with for example